DavidLivingstoneHini/DavidLivingstoneHini/README.md

 # Hi there 👋

-I'm David Livingstone Hini, as an engineer my goal is to follow my passion for building things and solving hard engineering problems as they are intrinsically fun to tackle.
-Learning new skills is very pivotal for me, I want to expand my learning curve by accepting new challenges.
-I have major interests in deep learning, AI, embedded systems, and web & mobile application development.
+- 👨🏾‍🎤I'm David Livingstone Hini, as an engineer my goal is to follow my passion for building things and solving hard engineering problems as they are intrinsically fun to tackle.

+- 🔭 Learning new skills is very pivotal for me, I want to expand my learning curve by accepting new challenges.

+- 🌱 I have major interests in deep learning, AI, embedded systems, and web & mobile application development.

 # 📝 Latest Blog Posts